 - "The Nutcracker" originated in Russia, so watching this world-famous ballet in Moscow is a major cultural experience.
 The Royal Moscow Ballet does the famed Tchaikovsky work justice with 32 dancers, 80 sumptuous costumes, and a visually stunning set.

 - On December 31, New Year's Eve celebrations take over Red Square.
 Consider watching the fireworks display from another vantage point (such as Tverskaya Ulitsa or the Balchug Kempinski Hotel) if you can't handle standing for hours in the cold.

 - Christmas in Russia takes place on January 7, but the time between Christmas and New Year's is usually a time of rest and vacation for Russian families, many of which jet off to warmer destinations.

 - Head to Red Square to see the New Year's Tree and look for decorations at GUM, Arbat Street, and other well-known locations.

 - Moscow's outdoor ice skating rinks provide the opportunity to enjoy one of Moscow's most popular cold-weather activities.

 - A Moscow museum visit is the perfect way to escape the cold outside.
-You can easily spend hours in museums such as the Tretyakov Gallery, the State Armory Museum, or the Pushkin Museum of Fine Arts.
+You can easily spend hours in the Tretyakov Gallery, the State Armory Museum, or the Pushkin Museum of Fine Arts.

-- Some businesses such as restaurants and family-owned stores may close or have reduced hours during the holiday period between Christmas and New Year's, so some of these closures may spill into December dates.
+- Some businesses such as restaurants and family-owned stores may close or have reduced hours during the holiday period between Christmas and New Year's.

 - While you might be tempted to imbibe the copious amounts of Russian vodka available, consume in moderation: Drunkenness causes heat loss.